 The requirements in this "Club Licensing Manual" have therefore been set by the IFA as is applicable to football in Northern Ireland; however it incorporates the principles of the UEFA Club Licensing Manual.
-This manual was approved by the IFA Board in October 2020 and applies to and for clubs wishing to attain a Premiership Club Licence for participation in season 2021/22.
+This manual was approved by the IFA Board in October 2022 and applies to and for clubs wishing to attain a Premiership Club Licence for participation in season 2023/24.
 This Manual is divided into two main sections.

 The first section addresses and details the roles of the licensor, the licence applicant and the licensing bodies; it also explains the core process that is applied.
-The second section categorises in the five chapters the club licensing criteria that have to be fulfilled.
-They are as follows: sporting criteria, infrastructure criteria, personnel and administrative criteria, legal criteria and financial criteria.
-Each criterion is graded according to its level of importance ("A", "B" or "C")
+The second section categorises in the six chapters the club licensing criteria that have to be fulfilled.
+They are as follows: sporting criteria, football social responsibility criteria, infrastructure criteria, personnel and administrative criteria, legal criteria and financial criteria.
+Each criterion is graded according to its level of importance ("A", "B" or "C".)